benjamroz/MASHM/README.md

 4. MashmInterNodeCommEnd(myMashm);

 Although this requires four API calls, it provides the user the maximal opportunities to perform computation overlapped with communication.

-# Usage

-The assumptions of user codes are the following:

-1. An existing point to point MPI communication exchange
-2. Connectivity information explicitly available

-With the above information, one can use the API provided in this library to specify necessary information and then use the shared memory communication methods available.

-Fortran bindings for this library are provided, although the Fortran API differs from the C API slightly to handle multi-dimensional pointers.

-Examples are provided in the test/ directory.
-Here, a two-dimensional domain is set up and a domain decomposition is performed.
-The resulting communication pattern is fed into the library which then sets upt he resulting communication reducing methods.

 # Dependencies